Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

-Dennis Schroder could make a big impact for the Los Angeles Lakers at 7:30 PM on Wednesday against the Memphis Grizzlies in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Dennis Schroder included, will play at 10:30 PM on Friday versus the Memphis Grizzlies in the 2023 NBA Playoffs.

-In this piece we'll break down Schroder's stats and trends, helping you with your prop bets.
+Let's break down Schroder's prop bets, and some stats and trends to help you make good wagers.

 Dennis Schroder Prop Bets vs. the Grizzlies